Ryan Madson: Oakland Athletics (2016–2017)

-On December 11, 2015, Madson signed a three-year contract worth $22 million with the Oakland Athletics.
+On December 11, 2015, Madson signed a three-year, $22 million contract with the Oakland Athletics.
 In his first season, Madson was given the closer job while lefty Sean Doolittle recovered from injury.
 Madson saved 30 games, and despite blowing 7 saves, he finished with a 3.62 ERA in 63 games.
 In 2017, Madson was relieved of the closer role and was placed as the setup man.
 Through 40 games, he had a 2.06 ERA while improving his K/9 from 2016.

 Washington Nationals (2017–2018)

-On July 16, 2017, Madson was traded to the Washington Nationals, along with Sean Doolittle, for Blake Treinen, Sheldon Neuse, and Jesus Luzardo.
-Madson drew criticism from some when on August 4, 2018, he hit Reds star first baseman Joey Votto on the knee with a 96 mph fastball on the first pitch, apparently in retaliation for an accidental hit by pitch of Nationals star Bryce Harper.
-Votto, who screamed profanity at Madson in anger over the pitch, ended up going on the DL.
+On July 16, 2017, Madson and Doolittle were traded to the Washington Nationals for Blake Treinen, Sheldon Neuse, and Jesús Luzardo.
+Madson drew criticism from some when on August 4, 2018, he hit Reds star first baseman Joey Votto on the knee with a 96 mph fastball on the first pitch, possibly in retaliation for an accidental hit by pitch of Nationals star Bryce Harper.
+Votto, who yelled at Madson in anger over the pitch, ended up going on the DL.

 Los Angeles Dodgers (2018)

-On August 31, 2018, Madson was traded to the Los Angeles Dodgers in exchange for minor league pitcher Andrew Istler.
-Madson was the winning pitcher in game 7 of the 2018 NLCS.
+On August 31, 2018, Madson was traded to the Los Angeles Dodgers for minor league pitcher Andrew Istler.
+In 9 games for the Dodgers, he struggled to a 6.48 ERA with 13 strikeouts across 8 1/3 innings pitched.
+Madson was the winning pitcher in Game 7 of the 2018 NLCS.
+Despite this; Madson's pitching was widely attributed to the Dodgers' collapse against the Boston Red Sox during the World Series.
+In Game 2, the Dodgers pulled ahead to a 2-1 lead following the fourth inning.
+Madson would later surrender 3 runs to cost the Dodgers the game.
+Madson was later subject to further criticism during Game 4 when Dodgers' manager Dave Roberts controversially pulled pitcher Rich Hill during the top of the 7th inning with one runner on base as the Dodgers led 4-0.
+The decision which was criticized by several (including then-current President Donald Trump) particularly when Red Sox' batter Mitch Moreland hit a three-run pinch-hit home run off of Madson to make it a one-run game.
+Madson later set a new World Series record by allowing seven inherited runners to score in the series..
+The Dodgers declined to renew Madson's contract following the 2018 postseason; culminating in his retirement shortly afterwards.

 Personal life

-Madson is married to Sarah, with whom he has five children.
+Madson is divorced from his wife of 20 years, Sarah, with whom he has five children.

 Since his Tommy John surgery, at the suggestion of his Anaheim Angels teammates, Madson has trained with EVO Ultrafit in Phoenix, Arizona, and carries around a POV Sport, an electrical modality, with him at all times during the season.

 Madson's uncle, Steve Barr, played in the major leagues from 1974 to 1976 for the Boston Red Sox and Texas Rangers.